-The presence of Long COVID symptoms was defined based ≥1 symptom reported more than 30 days after SARS-CoV-2 positive test on the cross-sectional survey.
-First, we compared demographics, pre-COVID medical history, socioeconomic variables, and lifestyle patterns among those with Long COVID symptoms compared to those without Long COVID symptoms using Chi-squared tests for categorical variables and T-tests for continuous variables.
+The presence of Long COVID symptoms was defined based on ≥ 1 symptom reported more than 30 days after SARS-CoV-2 positive test on the cross-sectional survey.
+First, we compared demographics, pre-COVID medical history, socioeconomic variables, and lifestyle patterns among those with Long COVID symptoms compared to those without Long COVID symptoms using χ^2 tests for categorical variables and t tests for continuous variables.
 Then we described the prevalence of each reported symptom and patterns of symptom persistence.
-To assess risk factors associated with Long COVID and adjust for potential confounders, we constructed multivariable logistic regression models in a pre-specified staged approach using a complete case approach to missing data.
-In an initial (baseline) model (Stage 1) we included age, sex, variant wave, number of symptoms during acute infection, and past medical history.
-For the next model (Stage 2) we added vaccine status and timing, Hispanic ethnicity, and sociodemographic variables including socioeconomic status, education level, and employment in healthcare.
-In the final model (Stage 3), in which we prespecified including pre-COVID variables with p<0.10 in univariate analysis, we added pre-COVID anxiety, depression, and financial insecurity.
-We additionally conducted sensitivity analyses considering only those with pre-COVID baseline assessments, only those with persistent symptoms and only those with severe/very severe symptoms.
-Statistical significance was considered to be p<0.05 for all analyses other than the prespecified potential predictor selection process in Stage 3.
+To assess risk factors associated with Long COVID and adjust for potential confounders, we constructed multivariable logistic regression models in a prespecified staged approach using a complete case approach to missing data.
+In an initial (baseline) model (Stage 1), we included age, sex, variant wave, number of symptoms during acute infection, and past medical history.
+For the next model (Stage 2), we added vaccine status and timing, Hispanic ethnicity, and sociodemographic variables including socioeconomic status, education level, and employment in healthcare.
+In the final model (Stage 3), in which we prespecified including pre-COVID variables with P < .10in univariate analysis, we added pre-COVID anxiety, depression, and financial insecurity.
+We additionally conducted sensitivity analyses considering only those with pre-COVID baseline assessments, only those with persistent symptoms, only those with severe/very severe symptoms, and only those with PCR or antigen testing.
+Statistical significance was considered to be P < .05 for all analyses other than the prespecified potential predictor selection process in Stage 3.
 All analyses were conducted with SAS version 9.4 (Cary, NC).